SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Research-and-Development-Guild/Docs/GoogleDocs/19W8jlC20q2JVdknBMwBrtI95LQFYizraQvrnxAw68Wc/doc-text-only.md

-Notes: R&D Q3 Budgate incorporates a special allocation to support ” **Metta** page, there will be a doc and playground page being launched shortly, input on it before golive would be welcome. & OSS from foundation would be projects like opencog, but also blockchain infra like staking portal, voting portal, bridge (these aren't yet oss but might become in future). ”   proposals or needs of @singularityNET, the ecosystem: Allocation for supporting upcoming open source initiatives from SingularityNET foundation.
-We'll keep extra singuarityNET needs upon complemetary budget that should come from fundation. **Contingency budget** works on the idea of ​​determining a reserve within the budget to be prepared for any eventuality outside the initial scope.
+Notes: R&D Q3 Budgate incorporates a special allocation to support ” **Metta** page, there will be a doc and playground page being launched shortly, input on it before golive would be welcome. & OSS from foundation would be projects like opencog, but also blockchain infra like staking portal, voting portal, bridge (these aren't yet oss but might become in future). ”  **Contingency budget** works on the idea of ​​determining a reserve within the budget to be prepared for any eventuality outside the initial scope.
 If its use is not necessary, the budget will be maintained in the Guild's reserves as a cumulative supplementary fund.

 New proposal: Budget includes a new proposal for developement presented by @kenichi and approved by the guilds members following the standard procedure established in Q2